unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ### Prominent examples

 * [Maven Central](https://search.maven.org/) is the de-facto standard repository for JVM artifacts
-  * It can host any artifact compatible with the Maven format, including non-JVM artifacts, as far as packaged as jars
+  * It can host any artifact compatible with the Maven format, including non-JVM artifacts, as long as they are packaged as JARs
   * **No-retract**, **no-yanking** policy
       * **Errors** [stay there forever](https://central.sonatype.com/artifact/commons-io/commons-io/versions)
   * *Requires* both *sources* and *Javadoc* artifacts
-  * Artifacts on Central *should* only depend from other artifacts on Central
+  * Artifacts on Central *should* only depend on other artifacts on Central
     * Not really enforced, but strongly recommended
-* *NPM* for Javascript
+* *NPM* for JavaScript
-  * Supports package **retraction** within *72-hours *if* there are *no dependents*, or after only if:
+  * Supports package **retraction** within *72 hours* if there are *no dependents*; afterwards, only if:
     * there are no dependents, fewer than 300 downloads last week, and a single owner.
     * retracted versions are banned
 * *PyPI*: for Python code